-According to the Real Estate Institute of New Zealand (REINZ), as of July 2018, New Zealand’s median property price is NZ$560,000.
-Auckland remains the priciest spot in the country, with a median price of $850,000.
+According to the Real Estate Institute of New Zealand (REINZ), New Zealand’s median property price is NZ$597,000 (£295,000) in October 2019.
+This is an increase of 6.8% over the past year.
+Auckland remains the priciest spot in the country, with a median price of just under $850,000.
 However, outside of the city, there are real bargains located in some of New Zealand’s most scenic destinations.
 To let you in on where those bargains are, today we’re running through five places to find the cheapest homes in New Zealand.

 1 – Whanganui, North Island

 If you’ve spent any time googling where to find the cheapest homes in New Zealand, the North Island city of Whanganui would have been top of that search.
 This lovely spot is one of the most affordable places in the country.
 It also boasts a rich heritage, thriving economy and access to some of New Zealand’s most incredible natural wonders.
 Whanganui is also known for offering a relaxed lifestyle, which is often a rarity in growing cities.